git-for-windows/git-for-windows.github.io/Symbolic-Links.md

 # Background

 Starting with Windows Vista, there is support for symbolic links.
-These are not your grandfather's Unix symbolic links; They differ in quite a few ways:
+These are not your grandfather's Unix symbolic links; they differ in quite a few ways:

 - Symbolic links are only available on Windows Vista and later, most notably not on XP
 - You need the `SeCreateSymbolicLinkPrivilege` privilege, which is by default assigned only to Administrators and guarded by UAC, but can be assigned to other users or user groups (see below).